Hellvector/FistfulofStardust/README.md

 |Incense                                      |10              |Torch              |1         |
 |Ladder (bulky, 10ft)                         |10              |Wagon (+8 slots, slow)|200       |
 |Lantern & Oil                                |10              |Wolfsbane          |10        |
+> [!warning]
+> This entire list needs some serious consideration.

 <p></p>

 ## Optional Gear Packages

 #### Dowser
+> [!failure]
+> This entire list is only being left here as inspiration for the formatting and distribution.
+> A whole new set of setting specific gear selections and tropes/classes needs to be presented.

 | |
 |-----------------------------------------|